putyourlightson/craft-blitz/docs/README.md

 ## Cache Utility

-The Blitz cache utility at “Utilities → Blitz Cache” displays the number of cached URIs for each site.
-It also provides the following functionality:
+The Blitz cache utility at “Utilities → Blitz Cache” displays the number of cached URIs for each site (Blitz File Storage only).
+It also provides the following functionality.

 ### Clear Cache
 Clearing the cache will delete all cached pages.